alexfernandez/alexfernandez.github.io/2016/should-i-build-or-not.md

 ### Reinventing the Wheel

-You are probably now thinking that this way of reasoning leads straight to constant reinvention of basic tools.
+You are probably thinking that this way of reasoning leads straight to constant reinvention of basic tools.
-Well, there is a reason why people that start programming write their very own implementation of "Hello, world": to learn how things work.

 Wheels come in many shapes and colors.
 Tesla gives the option of upgrading the model S with